You can care for minor burns at home with simple first aid. There are different levels of burns.

 A burn can itch as it heals.
 DO NOT scratch it.

 The deeper the burn, the more likely it is to scar.
-If the burn appears to be developing a scar, call your doctor for advice.
+If the burn appears to be developing a scar, call your health care provider for advice.

 When to Call the Doctor

-Call your doctor if you have signs of infection:
+Call your provider if you have signs of infection:

 - Increased pain